enasequence/read_docs/cli_04.md

 ## Stage 1: Pre-register study

 Each submission must be associated with a pre-registered study.
-The study
-accession or unique name (alias) is provided in an `info` file associated with the submission.

 Instructions for interactive submitters:
 - [Register a Study](mod_02.html)